 The 2nd day was 100% better for photography.
 It was dry, the light was more predictable, and when it was cloudy it added drama rather than a dull grey backdrop.

 We found ourselves a spot just back from the line only to have a chap with the worlds biggest tripod set up in front of us.
 We moved only to get stood behind the worlds tallest man.
 Sods Law I guess.

-Saturday was immeasurably better than the Friday.
-It was dry, planes flew and it was a better introduction for my first timer brother than the water park the day before.
+Saturday was immeasurably better than Friday.
+It was dry, planes flew and it was a better introduction for my first-timer brother than the water park the day before.
 We had a great day overall, and then we got to the car park.